hisaj/SystemAnalysisAndDesign/documentation/Use_Cases.md

 ###Beneficiary

-* Chooses Product_Mapping from Management Interface
+* Chooses Product_Mapping from Main Menu
 * Enters product name into corresponding input box  and clicks OK button.
 * Selects a Product name from a dropdown list
 * Selects a desired slot location from a dropdown Menu.